 Seeking the help of a trained physiotherapist to diagnose any sports-related injury is always the best practice.
-Many symptoms stem from upstream or downstream of a pain site and the muscles, bones, and connective tissues of the body need to be considered as interconnected systems, where one impact or imbalance can cause ripple effects in other parts of the musculature or body.
+Symptoms often stem from issues up or downstream of a pain site.
+For this reason, muscles, bones, and connective tissues need to be considered interconnected systems, where one impact or imbalance can cause ripple effects in other locations.

-The best way to avoid pain and injuries from cycling starts at the very beginning: ensuring you purchase and ride a bike for your height.
+The best way to avoid pain and injuries from cycling starts from the beginning is ensuring you purchase and ride a bike for your height.

 Knee injury or pain

-There are many sources online which help riders set up their bikes without the use of technology.
-See proper cleat setup and setting saddle height from Specialized in California (bike fitting heroes!) to help avoid these problems.
+There are many sources online that offer guidance to riders when setting up their bikes without the help of a professional.
+For example, see proper cleat setup and setting saddle height from Specialized’s bike fit team in California to help avoid these problems.
 The use of insoles is also a tactic for tackling recurring knee pain.
-At times, simply reducing the load (time spent cycling) is adequate to alleviate the problem.
+At times, simply reducing the load (time spent cycling) is enough to alleviate the problem.

-When pain is not associated with fitting, fixing common mobility and strength issues in the hips and glutes can be effective in targeting the root of the pain.
-A physiotherapist will be able to offer a series of exercises with appropriate progressions for your body to help address these injuries.
+When pain is not associated with fitting, riders may require mobility and strength exercises for the hips and glutes to target the root of the pain.
+A physiotherapist will be able to offer a series of activities with appropriate progressions for your body to help address these injuries.

 Lower back pain

-Spending hours in the saddle, especially in more aggressive positions (road bikes), is likely to cause some issues when added to common daily activities such as sitting at a desk for work, watching TV, or sitting down to eat throughout the day.
-Tight tissue systems, poor posture, and inactive or weakened core muscles are developed throughout our day-to-day lives, and the problems these weaknesses can cause are only exacerbated from hours of sitting on a bike.
+Spending hours in the saddle, especially in more aggressive positions (road bikes), is likely to cause some issues when added to typical daily activities such as sitting at a desk for work, watching TV, or eating throughout the day.
+Tight tissue systems, poor posture, and inactive or weakened core muscles build up during day-to-day life, and the problems these weaknesses can cause are exacerbated from hours of sitting on a bike.

-To alleviate lower back pain, ensuring your bike is fit correctly will help a lot.
-Handlebar stem, position, and frame size can lead to overreaching and overextended lower back.
-Adding abdominal strengthening exercises to your routine is important for both daily life and exercise performance, and will not only help avoid back problems but improve the power of your entire trunk system.
+Ensuring your bike fits correctly will help alleviate lower back pain because a poorly positioned handlebar stem or the wrong frame size can lead to overreaching and overextended lower back.
+In addition, adding abdominal strengthening exercises to your routine is valuable for both daily life and cycling performance.
+These activities can help reduce back problems and improve the power of your entire trunk system.

-Working on tissue mobility of the lower back muscles, as well as upstream in the mid to upper back and downstream in the glutes and hamstrings, will generally relieve some of the symptoms, however, a physiotherapist may need to develop a personalized strengthening routine to fix the cause of the problem if it is recurring.
+Working on tissue mobility of the lower back muscles, the mid to upper back, and the glutes and hamstrings can relieve some symptoms.
+However, a physiotherapist may need to develop a personalized strengthening routine to fix the cause of the problem if it is recurring.